-- 1: Initiate Treatment (13 minutes) - Recognize the BHCMs role in initiating the treatment plan introduce treatment options to patients. - Describe the role of shared-decision making in the treatment planning process. - Describe weekly tasks of a BHCM. - 2: Introduction to Brief Behavioral Interventions: Basic Skills (80 min.) & Common Elements (32 min.) - Define brief treatment. - Compare/contrast brief treatment vs. long-term treatment. - Describe the three, overarching stages of brief treatment. - Identify the necessary structure of a session to set an agenda for a brief meeting. - Describe requirements of a well-defined, achievable goal both for long and short-term goals. - Describe requirements of an action plan. - Discuss how to assign and review homework. - Describe psychoeducation.
+1: Initiate Treatment (13 minutes)

+- Recognize the BHCMs role in initiating the treatment plan introduce treatment options to patients. - Describe the role of shared-decision making in the treatment planning process. - Describe weekly tasks of a BHCM. - Determine whether existing skillset is sufficient for providing CoCM, or whether additional training in evidence-based, brief behavioral intervention (BBI) is needed.

+2: Introduction to Brief Behavioral Interventions: Basic Skills (80 min.) & Common Elements (32 min.)

+- Define brief treatment. - Compare/contrast brief treatment vs. long-term treatment. - Describe the three, overarching stages of brief treatment. - Identify the necessary structure of a session to set an agenda for a brief meeting. - Describe requirements of a well-defined, achievable goal both for long and short-term goals. - Describe requirements of an action plan. - Discuss how to assign and review homework. - Identify the seven steps of Problem-Solving Therapy (PST). - Describe Problem Solving Therapy. - Describe psychoeducation. - Identify examples of cognitive restructuring, positive self-talk, a graded exposure hierarchy. - Determine whether existing skillset is sufficient for providing CoCM or whether additional training in BBI is needed.

-- Identify examples of cognitive restructuring, positive self-talk, a graded exposure hierarchy. - 3: Behavioral Activation Skills (40 minutes) - Understand the Behavioral Activation model of depressive symptoms - Describe how to develop a case formulation for a patient experience elevated depressive symptoms - Understand the role of avoidance in maintaining depressive symptoms - Describe how to help patients select activities and make a specific plan - Understand how to evaluate the outcome of patients' efforts and problem solve barriers to action planning - 4: Psychiatric Medication Support (20 minutes) - Understand how to take a medication history and use supportive tools to access medication information. - Recognize common medication monitoring challenges and appropriate response. - 5: Caseload Management (14 minutes) - Look at a registry and identify patients who are/aren't improving. - Determine next steps for patients on a caseload. - Name the types of patients that should be prioritized for psychiatric consultation. - 6: Registry Practice: AIMS Caseload Tracker (45 minutes) - 7: Caseload Review with the Psychiatric Consultant (5 minutes) - Apply agenda setting strategies to proactively plan for case reviews with psychiatric consultant - Apply the concepts from preparing for case review or weekly task list to identify patients that need attention or intensification of treatment. - 8: Case Presentation Skills (7 minutes) - List the core components of a concise patient presentation. - Practice writing up a concise note using an example case to facilitate an efficient case review - 9: Intensify Treatment (8 minutes) - Plan for proactive treatment adjustments. - 10: Relapse Prevention and Completing Treatment (17 minutes) - Recognize timing the relapse prevention plan. - Apply concepts of relapse prevention to develop a basic relapse prevention plan.
+3: Behavioral Activation Skills (40 minutes)

+- Understand the Behavioral Activation model of depressive symptoms - Describe how to develop a case formulation for a patient experience elevated depressive symptoms - Understand the role of avoidance in maintaining depressive symptoms - Describe how to help patients select activities and make a specific plan - Understand how to evaluate the outcome of patients' efforts and problem solve barriers to action planning

+4: Cognitive Behavioral Therapy for Anxiety (CBT-A)

+• Identify the components of CBT-A.

+AIMS CENTER W UNIVERSITY of WASHINGTON Psychiatry & Behavioral Sciences

+5: Psychiatric Medication Support (20 minutes)

+- Understand how to take a medication history and use supportive tools to access medication information. - Recognize common medication monitoring challenges and appropriate response. - Develop comfort with supporting patients' behavioral health medications (by leveraging your existing skills managing patients' non-BH meds and enhancing your knowledge of BH meds through work with the psychiatric consultant).

+6: Caseload Management (14 minutes)

+- Look at a registry and identify patients who are/aren't improving. - Determine next steps for patients on a caseload. - Name the types of patients that should be prioritized for psychiatric consultation.

+7: Registry Practice: AIMS Caseload Tracker (45 minutes)

+8: Caseload Review with the Psychiatric Consultant (5 minutes)

+- Apply agenda setting strategies to proactively plan for case reviews with psychiatric consultant - Apply the concepts from preparing for case review or weekly task list to identify patients that need attention or intensification of treatment. - Utilize the weekly time with the psychiatric consultant, not only for systematic caseload review and case discussions, but for enhancing your skills and knowledge base around all things behavioral health.

+9: Case Presentation Skills (7 minutes)

+- List the core components of a concise patient presentation. - Practice writing up a concise note using an example case to facilitate an efficient case review

+10: Intensify Treatment (8 minutes)

+• Plan for proactive treatment adjustments.

+11: Relapse Prevention and Completing Treatment (17 minutes)

+- Recognize timing the relapse prevention plan. - Apply concepts of relapse prevention to develop a basic relapse prevention plan.

+12: CoCM Treatment for BHCMs with RN Credential (10 minutes)